asdfjkl/u2f-javacard/README.md

 # Creating Your Own U2F Token using provided CAP File

-## first flash the .cap file using GlobalPlatformPro
+ 1. First flash the .cap with GlobalPlatformPro and installk parameters
+ 2. Install the attestation certificate

 The following install parameters are expected :

  - 1 byte flag : provide 01 to pass the current Fido NFC interoperability tests, or 00
  - 2 bytes length (big endian encoded) : length of the attestation certificate to load, supposed to be using a private key on the P-256 curve
  - 32 bytes : private (EC) key of the attestation certificate
- - 32 bytes : master key (AES-256)
+ - 32 bytes : master key (AES-256) <- replace this with your own secret key!!!

 Example parameters with
  - flag set to `01`,